 For the last 8 years, Greece has been experiencing a deep recession that has brought immeasurable consequences to the country’s economy.
-Searching for ways to cope with pressures that local communities were facing, the experts from the NTUA, Dr. Labropoulos and Ms. Andrianesi, worked on the GeoAid project, which was one of the winning projects in the GIS Day Contest 2016.
+Searching for ways to cope with the pressures local communities were facing, experts from the National Technical University of Athenns, Dr. Labropoulos and Ms. Andrianesi, worked on the GeoAid project, one of the winning projects of the GIS Day Contest 2016.

-The aim of this use case was to map the solidarity network that has been developed during the financial as well as the European migrant crisis.
+The aim of this project was to map and manage the solidarity network that has been developed during the financial as well as the European migrant crisis.

 The crisis in the country has had a severe impact on per capita income and has contributed to a high unemployment rate and a lower quality of life.
 Since the beginning of the crisis, more than 250 000 small and medium enterprises have closed, more than 25% of the population is unemployed and more than 20% of people live under the poverty line.
 In addition to financial problems, as a result of the civil war in Syria, more than 800 000 refugees and migrants have come to Greece.